Screening location include Battery and Central parks, and Meerendal Wine Estate

 Avoid close contact with people who are sick.

-Cover your cough or sneeze with a flexed elbow or tissue, then throw it in the bin.
+Cover your mouth or nose when you cough or sneeze with a flexed elbow or tissue, then throw the tissue in the bin.

 Clean and disinfect frequently touched objects and surfaces.